 He played for ÄeskÃ© Sportovni in Bohemia prior to World War I. Playing the now defunct position of rover, he was known for his skating speed as a youth.
-After the war he returned to ÄeskÃ© Sportovni, until the club folded, and then joined ČKD Praha, playing them from 1921-28.
+After the war he returned to ÄeskÃ© Sportovni, until the club folded, and then joined ÄKD Praha, playing with them from 1921-28.
 Hartman competed at the 1920 Olympics, winning a bronze medal, and at the 1923 and 1927 European Championships, also winning a bronze medal in 1923.
-After his playing career he worked as a sports journalist for many years.
+An attorney by profession, he also worked as a sports journalist for many years and was a Vice-President of ÄKD Praha.
 Hartmann also served as the Vice-President of the Ligue Internationale de Hockey sur Glace (LIHG) in 1922-23.

 |1920 Summer||34||Antwerpen||Ice Hockey||Men's Ice Hockey||Czechoslovakia||TCH||3||Bronze|

 |1920 Summer||34||Antwerpen||Ice Hockey||Czechoslovakia||TCH||Final Standings||3||1920-04-23||0||0||0|

 |1920 Summer||34||Antwerpen||Ice Hockey||Czechoslovakia||TCH||Quarter-Finals||Match #3||2||1920-04-24||CAN 15, TCH 0||0||0|

 |1920 Summer||34||Antwerpen||Ice Hockey||Czechoslovakia||TCH||Second-Place Tournament||Final||2||1920-04-28||USA 16, TCH 0||0||0|

 |1920 Summer||34||Antwerpen||Ice Hockey||Czechoslovakia||TCH||Third-Place Tournament||Final||1||1920-04-29||TCH 1, SWE 0||1||0|